BenThere6/budgeter/README.md

 * If there are any issues throughout this process a text is sent to the user with releveant information

 ## Credit
-All of this code was written or compiled by me.
-Multiple functions in this program were sampled from code I found online, most notably the functions dealing with email and scraping html.
-I did not make note of everywhere I took code from.
+The entirety of this codebase has been authored or curated by me.
+Notably, several functions within this program have been adapted from online sources, particularly those related to email handling and HTML scraping.
+While comprehensive attribution might not have been recorded for all instances of borrowed code, the integration of external resources has contributed to the program's robust functionality.